 Whether you are a one-person show or running a large startup with multiple teams, project management is important.
 Good project management can ultimately mean the difference between joining the 10% of startups that succeed or the 90% that fail.
-There is no right or wrong tool when it comes to project management, but rather a right or wrong fit for your business and its needs.
-In this post, we’ll look at eight online project management tools you can use to increase your team’s productivity and communication.
+There is no right or wrong tool when it comes to project management.
+Rather a right or wrong fit for your business and its needs.
+In this post, we’ll look at eight online project management tools.
+All can be used to increase your team’s productivity and communication.

 Things to Consider

-Before we jump into the tools themselves, there are a few things you need to consider before you choose a project management tool.
+Before we jump into the tools consider a few things you need in a project management tool.
 These are the things you’ll want to keep in mind when you are reading through the upcoming list.

 - Scalability.
 Sure, you may only have just yourself or a few employees to manage now.
 But what about a year from now?
 Five years from now?
 If you choose a tool that only works well with five people, and you need to manage 50 down the road, you’ll end up having to migrate all of your data to a new platform.